fida1989/healthy-crops/README.md

-# healthy-crops
+# Healthy Crops
 An Android App to help growers who face challenges from crop pests and diseases.

-(MobioApp Limited)
+MobioApp Limited